Who's on First?: Sketch

 Abbott's explanations leave Costello hopelessly confused and infuriated.
 At two points in the routine Costello appears to parody Abbott by saying what appears to be gibberish to him, but inadvertently gets it right:

 Costello: Now Tomorrow throws the ball and the guy up bunts the ball.
 Now when he bunts the ball, me being a good catcher, I want to throw the guy out at first base, so I pick up the ball and throw it to who?

-Abbott: Now that’s the first thing you’ve said right!
+Abbott: Now that's the first thing you've said right!

-Costello: I DON’T EVEN KNOW WHAT I’M TALKING ABOUT!
+Costello: I don't even know what I'm talking about!